MDU-C2/SLaRC-LightSeeker-HT25/docs/Documentation.md

 The platform is a Unmanned Ground Vehicle (UGV) and is a part of the SLaRC project. ...

 ### 1. Bill of Materials
+All components and spare parts are listed in the file [DOC-001-Bill_Of_Materials](https://github.com/MDU-C2/SLaRC-LightSeeker-HT25/blob/main/docs/DOC-Files/DOC-001-Bill_Of_Materials.xlsx)
 ### 2. Mechanical Design
 <!-- e.g. solidwork, images of platform/sensors-->